redhat-cip/dci-openshift-agent/README.md

 #webserver_url="http://<jumphost IP/DNS>:8080"
 # Path of the file with the pull secret and registry auths in json format.
 #pullsecret_file=/path/to/clusterX-pull-secret.txt
-# Content of the pull secret as downloaded from from https://cloud.redhat.com/openshift/install/metal/user-provisioned
+# Content of the pull secret as downloaded from https://cloud.redhat.com/openshift/install/metal/user-provisioned
 # *only* used when running a deployment without DCI.
 #pullsecret='content-in-json-format'
 # Path on the jumphost